ronger4/MyProjects/README.md

  ---------------------------------------------------------------------------------------------------------------------------------------

- *Note- I included some of my recent and more intresting projects.
+ *Note- I included some of my recent and more interesting projects.
 During my B.Sc I had much more assignments.
 If you wish me to upload more or send some of my other works to you via mail, feel free to send me a mail to ronger4@gmail.com.
  In addition I want to give credit to Tamara Baybachov, Matan Cohen and Ron Alter who were my partners in some of those works and projects.